 Memory foam pillows are highly recommended because they adapt fully to you.
 These pillows are perfect for people who move a lot while sleeping.
 With these characteristics, we find latex and foam pillows.
 Latex pillows have a soft texture, foam ones, however, are more firm and hence are more adaptable.

 The drawback of latex pillows is that, besides being less firm and adaptable, they require constant ventilation.
 It is necessary to air them and flip them so that the latex does not become deformed, generate moisture and harvest bacteria.
 With the foam ones this does not happen because the material used has a ventilation system itself.
 Besides offering a perfect rest, foam pillows are ideal for those who suffer neck problems, backaches, migraines or headaches, because of their perfect adaptability, firmness and pressure exerted on the affected areas.
 There are even special foam pillows designed to treat neck problems.

 Finally, when choosing a pillow, don't be swayed by price as choosing the cheapest pillow is a big mistake.
 Low cost pillows are usually of poor quality and therefore harmful to health and wellness.
 Buying the right pillow, despite having a higher cost, is a long-term investment for their durability and resistance.
 The low cost pillows, however, must be changed a year or year and a half later.

 Sleep is one of the best investments we can make.
 Learn about the consequences of little sleep to know just how important a good night sleep is.
 Also, find out what are the best positions for sleeping.

-If you want to read similar articles to What to look for when choosing a new pillow, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to What to look for when choosing a new pillow, we recommend you browse around our Diseases & secondary effects category.